310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 </div>

 ## Translation Notes

+[^1]: Buchou is a title that refers to the club captain.
-[^1]: “I’m at a climax from start to end” is a reference to Kamen Rider Den-o.
+[^2]: “I’m at a climax from start to end” is a reference to Kamen Rider Den-o.
-[^2]: In Japanese, *atatte kudakeyou* is a phrase meaning “We have nothing to lose, so we may as well try”, but I kept the phrase literal because Hokuto responds back to it literally.
+[^3]: In Japanese, *atatte kudakeyou* is a phrase meaning “We have nothing to lose, so we may as well try”, but I kept the phrase literal because Hokuto responds back to it literally.